-In my last post, I discussed the first way we can cultivate self-love, which is to think of ourselves as a little baby.
-Just like babies need love, encouragement, care, and compassion to flourish, we also need these things.
+In my last post, I discussed the first way we can cultivate self-love, which is to think of ourselves as a little child.
+Just like children need love, encouragement, care, and compassion to flourish, we also need these things.

 Think of yourself like a little child who needs love and nurturing to flourish.

 This leads us to the second thing we can do to cultivate self-love: Nurture yourself by saying loving and encouraging things to yourself like you would to a little child.